WAKY (AM)

-WAKY (620 kHz) is a commercial AM radio station in Louisville, Kentucky, that simulcasts a classic hits format with sister station WAKY-FM (103.5 MHz).
+WAKY (620 kHz) is a commercial AM radio station in Louisville, Kentucky, that simulcasts an oldies format with WAKY-FM 103.5.
 It is owned by Wakyana LLC.
 WAKY-AM-FM carry University of Kentucky Wildcats football and basketball.
 The studios are on Ring Road in Elizabethtown.

 WAKY is a Class B station powered at 500 watts.
 To protect other stations on 620 AM from interference, it has a directional antenna, using a three-tower array by day and a five-tower array at night.
 The transmitter towers are along Lutz Lane in the Oak Park neighborhood of Jeffersonville, Indiana.
 In addition to 103.5 FM and 620 AM, programming is also heard on three FM translators: 100.1 W261CO in Louisville, 104.3 W285ER in Prospect and 106.3 W292FS, also in Louisville.